Difficulty

 • 2.5", astringent

 Nikita's Gift may lose its astringency easier than many other PCA type persimmons, and it sounds like it ripens earlier than Saijo as well.
-Both of these qualities, in addition to likely tasting better, make it a better choice in areas with a long grow season that lacks heat, such as the Willamette Valley, where some of the other "mid" season varieties may not perform quite as well as others probably would.
+Both of these qualities, in addition to likely tasting better, makes it a better choice in areas with a long grow season that lacks heat, such as the Willamette Valley, where some of the other "mid" season varieties struggle to ripen.
 However, fruit drop is commonly experienced during the first few years it attempts to produce.

-Nikita's Gift will probably experience some, but not complete, dieback during lower zone 6a temperatures.
+Nikita's Gift often experiences some (but not complete) dieback during lower zone 6a temperatures.

 Rosseyanka